swcarpentry-ja/carpentries-coc/topic_folders/communications/tools/zoom_rooms.md

 #### Assigning a co-host

 A host may assign a co-host.
 The co-host has most, but not all, of the privileges of the host.
+Click on "More" next to the participant's name to get the option to make them a co-host.

 ![Participants "More" option](images/participants_more.png)
 ![Make Co-host](images/make_cohost.png)